dwhiffing/fury/content/warsaw/bg/navy/body.md

 **ASW Corvettes**

 **[Poti Class](http://russianships.info/eng/warships/project_204.htm)**
-These rugged little ships provided excellent service and had a good ASW suite in a small package.
+These rugged little ships in the early 1980s, they are kept quite busy providing excellent service and have a good ASW suite in a small package.
 The Bulgarian Navy operated six of these ships.

 | Class | Pennant | Name        | Status | Remarks        |
 | ----- | ------- | ----------- | ------ | -------------- |